calmm-js/partial.lenses/README.md

 The gist of this example is important.
 Even if it is the case that not all parts of a lens composition obey lens laws, it can be that a composition taken as a whole obeys lens laws.
-The reason why this use of [`L.find`](#L-find) results in a lawful partial lens is that the lenses composed after it restrict the scope of the lens so that one cannot modify the `key`.
+The reason why this use of [`L.find`](#L-find) results in a lawful partial lens is that the lenses composed after it restricts the scope of the lens so that one cannot modify the `key`.

 #### <a id="operations-on-optics"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#operations-on-optics) [Operations on optics](#operations-on-optics)